-BOOKS AND LETTERS explores the fullness of what it means to live as a steward of words in this modern world.
-Whether it is grappling with the works of modern writers like G. K. Chesterton, C. S. Lewis, or Josef Pieper, reflecting on the enduring relevance of Greek philosophers and Church Fathers, engaging the medieval scholastics and humanists, or simply savoring the tactile joy of a well-loved book, my constant endeavor will be to lead my readers to think deeply, communicate clearly, and live wisely.
+Whether it is grappling with the works of modern writers, reflecting on the enduring relevance of Greek philosophers and Church Fathers, engaging the medieval scholastics and humanists, or simply savoring the tactile joy of a well-loved book, my constant endeavor at BOOKS AND LETTERS will be to lead my readers to think deeply, communicate clearly, and live wisely.

-You are cordially invited to join this “great conversation” renaissance; and if you find balm for your soul, light for your path, or help with your intellectual or artistic pursuits, please consider supporting this work by sharing it with others and becoming a paid subscriber.
+If you find balm for your soul, light for your path, or help with your intellectual and artistic pursuits, please consider supporting my work and sharing it with others.

 Post Categories (What to Expect)